npranto/Lists/README.md

 $ npm run dev
 ```

 Note: Although Lists was built with plain JavaScript, the structure of the source code can feel fairly uncommon.
 Still, take a look, explore and contribute if you wish.
-Just for a little simplicy sake, refer to the [source tree](#source-tree) as needed.
+Just for a little simplicity, refer to the [source tree](#source-tree) if needed.

 ## Source Tree